NCBI-Hackathons/PubRunner/README.md

 # What is PubRunner?

-PubRunner is a framework which runs on a user defined schedule allowing you to download latest PubMed abstracts, run them through your favorite text mining tool and then uploads the results to public FTP.
-Additionally the user has the option to post a link to their FTP on the public PubRunner website (www.pubrunner.org).
+PubRunner is a framework which runs on a user defined schedule allowing you to download latest PubMed abstracts, run them through your favorite text mining tool and then uploads the results to public FTP. .

 The overview below shows how PubRunner manages a "black-box text-mining tool".